near/nearcore/pytest/tests/loadtest/locust/README.md

 But this is even more extreme for this load, as we are creating many accounts per worker.

-Also, the account name associated with this account should not bee too long.
-Keep it below 20 characters, and it should be fine.
-The reason is that we create sub accounts on this account, which become Sweat users.
-If the account names are too long, we hit the log output limit too quickly.
+Also, the account name limits are even tighter for this load.
+Other loads probably work with lengths up to 40 character, here it really has to be below 20 characters or else we hit the log output limit when writing all the JSON events for updated Sweat balances.